-EMV chip card technology is now being embraced after the total cost of lost, stolen or counterfeit card fraud in the U.S. is estimated to reach $10 billion this year.
+EMV chip card technology is now being embraced due to the total cost of lost, stolen or counterfeit card fraud in the U.S. is estimated to reach $10 billion this year.
 Although this technology has been adopted by other countries for over 30 years, the U.S. is adopting it on October 1, 2015 which will begin a new wave of payment security.
-“EMV is a card authentication and fraud-reducing technology that can help protect merchants, consumers, and card issuers against losses from the use of counterfeit and lost or stolen payment cards at the point of sale (POS)”.
+After gathering more info on the benefits of chip card technology, it was decided that “EMV is a card authentication and fraud-reducing technology that can help protect merchants, consumers, and card issuers against losses from the use of counterfeit and lost or stolen payment cards at the point of sale (POS)”.
 Companies in the US have already started issuing EMV cards to cardholders while merchants have also begun simultaneously updating their POS systems in

 In what ways will this affect your business?

 Beginning on the 1st of October, if you do not have EMV-enabled technology, liability for fraudulent card-present transactions made at the POS with be directed to you.
 The same goes for merchants.
 If they have not updated their POS system to accept the EMV chip card payments, the responsibility for the fraud will shift to them.
 On the other hand, if you do have a EMV-enabled POS system the liability will remain with the card holder.

 How will this benefit your business?